Modeling of a charged dielectric interface: Comparison of the continuum and discrete lattice representations of surface charges

-Considering the overall interaction between a test charge and the charged dielectric interface, Fig.~\ref{fig:Fig3} shows that while the continuous, uniform surface charge model gives a quite simple picture, the discrete surface charge model can offer a range of different cases (even for such a simple problem!) depending on the values of $z/l$ and $K$.
+Taking into account the overall interaction between a point charge and a charged dielectric interface, Fig.~\ref{fig:Fig3} shows that while the continuum, uniform surface charge model gives a rather simple picture, the discrete surface charge model can offer a range of different scenarios (even for such a toy model!), depending on the values of $z/l$ and $K$.
 The finite size of the surface ionic groups and that of the counterions sets a lower bound of $z$ close to the surface.
-Let $a$ be diameter of the surface ionic groups and that of the counterions.
-The two treatments for modeling a charged dielectric interface can indeed lead to substantially different results for $a/l \ll 1$ ($l$ is the large lattice spacing), especially when $K \ll K^{*}$ (weak self-image coupling) as well.
+Let $a$, typically $5\sim7 \, \mathring { A } $, be the diameter of the surface ionic groups and the counterions.
+Our results demonstrate that the interface with discretely distributed surface charges can lead to highly enhanced ion-surface binding and non-uniform lateral ion distribution (relevant to ion transport near interfaces) for $l\gg 5\sim7 \, \mathring { A } $ (large lattice spacing), in particular when $K \ll K^{*}$ (weak self-image coupling).
+We expect these results deliver a simple, yet fundamental insight into understandings of ion-surface electrostatic interactions near a charged, dielectric interface.